University of California, Merced – 2020 Campus Expansion

 • Collaborators

-Interface Engineering - Los Angeles Arup Laboratories Hargreaves Associates PAE Atelier Ten WRNS Studio - San Francisco TEECOM Mahlum Architects Sherwood Design Engineers Langan Engineering & Environmental Services, Inc. Page HOK Brightview Design Group - Denver Royal Glass Company, Inc - Rancho Cordova Webcor Builders Plenary Group
+Interface Engineering - Los Angeles Arup Hargreaves Associates PAE Atelier Ten WRNS Studio - San Francisco TEECOM Mahlum Architects Sherwood Design Engineers Langan Engineering & Environmental Services, Inc. Page HOK Brightview Design Group - Denver Royal Glass Company, Inc - Rancho Cordova Webcor Builders Plenary Group

 Project Facts